ubc-library-rc/damage/docs/how_to_use_gui_damage.md

 ## Installation

 For all versions of **Damage**, download the latest release for your platform from the [Github releases page](https://github.com/ubc-library-rc/damage/releases).
-Note that releases for all architectures are not available.
+Note that releases for all architectures are not available, nor will there necessarily be compiled binary releases _every time_.
+However, if you install via `pipx` or `pip`, you will always get the newest possible release.

-Ironically, **Damage** could check the integrity of your download by verifying its checksum.
-If you wish to do so (and it's good practice to do so), you could use the **damage** command line tool or another utility such as **openssl**.

 ## Using the precompiled binary files